AbdEl-RhmanMohamad/Exam-App/README.md

 # Exam App

-This is an examination app developed as part of the graduation project in the Power BI Development track at the ITI Intensive Training Program.
+This is an Exam Desktop program developed as part of the graduation project in the Power BI Development track at the ITI Intensive Training Program.

 ## Features